 There are occasional blue blazes that are not on the trail map.

 Continue following YELLOW (Pine Acres) as it turns left.
 We encountered some wet areas in this stretch.

-3.4 – Turn RIGHT off of the sand road.
+3.4 – Turn RIGHT off of the sand road to continue on YELLOW (Pine Acres).
 This turn was easy to miss but there are blazes on a tree.
 [Sand road continues straight.]

 3.6 – Bench.

-3.8 – Pass a BLUE blazed trail off to the right that crosses a wet area on pallets.
+3.8 – Continue on YELLOW (Pine Acres) past a BLUE blazed trail off to the right that crosses a wet area on pallets.

 This is not on the trail map and we decided it wasn’t worth tottering over all that to find out if it went anywhere.

-4.4 – Turn around at the trail kiosk and small dirt parking lot to start retracing the route back to the wide sand road from earlier.
+4.4 – Turn around at the trail kiosk and small dirt parking lot to start retracing the route on YELLOW (Pine Acres) back to the wide sand road from earlier.

 5.6 – A few steps past where you came in, turn RIGHT to continue following YELLOW (Pine Acres) on a parallel path.